-The Moorings also has a nice restaurant, Morada Bay (81600 Overseas Hwy., 305/664-3225), serving urbane renditions of traditional key favorites on US-1 at milemarker 81.6.
-For a more down-to-earth taste of the keys, try the nearby Green Turtle Inn (305/664-2006, closed Mon.), where specialties include shrimp ’n’ grits and local fish.
+The Moorings also have a nice restaurant and café, both at Morada Bay: Pierre’s (81600 Overseas Hwy., 305/664-3225) which serves urbane renditions of traditional key favorites; and The Beach Café & Bar, both on US-1 at mile marker 81.6.
+For a more down-to-earth taste of the keys, try the nearby Green Turtle Inn (305/664-2006, Tues.-Sun.), where specialties include shrimp-and-grits and local fish.